 Voting is now open!

-Thank you for your donation this month.
 With your help we be able to give away funds to a worthy NZ charity next month!

 CCS Disability Action’s vision is to see every disabled person included in the life of their family and community.
 As well as providing direct support and advocacy, we have a wider role in shaping society’s attitudes towards people with a disability.

 We have been working with disabled people and their families since 1935 and are now at the forefront of service provision, advocacy and information sharing in the disability sector New Zealand-wide.
 Our people are professional, innovative, dedicated and knowledgeable.
 We hold ourselves to the highest possible ethical and professional standards and are known for our partnership approach to support.

 Hospice is not a building; it is a philosophy of care.
 Our goal is to help people make the most of their lives.

 We care for the whole person, not just their physical needs but also their emotional, spiritual, and social needs too.
 We care for family / whānau and friends as well, both before and after a death.
 Irrespective of where they are, this philosophy of care does not change and everything we provide is free of charge.